NexPlayer/Unity-SDK/advanced/multiview.md

-# MultiView
+# Multiview

 This is a premium feature.
-To get more information about it, please contact the NexPlayer's Unity Team at unity.support@nexplayer.com
+To obtain more information about it, please contact the NexPlayer™ Unity Team at unity.support@nexplayer.com

-NexPlayer™ MultiView feature provides a way to reproduce up to 8 simultaneous streams on the same scene.
-This streams might use the same properties as the ones abailables for single stream.
+NexPlayer™ Multiview feature provides a way to reproduce up to 8 simultaneous streams in the same scene.
+These streams might use the same properties as the ones abailables for single stream.

 ---
 ## NexPlayer™ API for Multiview

-When using multiview on your project you should use the ***MultistreamController*** field provided by **NexPlayerBehaviour**.
+When using Multiview on your project you should use the ***MultistreamController*** field provided by **NexPlayerBehaviour**.

-The specific API provided by this controller to manage multiview is the following.
+The specific API provided by this controller to manage Multiview is the following.

 ##### Init(NexPlayerBehaviour nexPlayerBehaviour)
 Initialization for MultistreamController.
 It uses the NexPlayerBehaviour to play the videos.

 ##### SetMultiStreamRender()
-This method will automatically set the render mode for multiview.
+This method will automatically set the render mode for Multiview.
 It will check first for RawImages and after for RenderTextures.
 You should only initialize the List for render mode that you are going to use.

 ##### ChooseControlIndex(int index)
 Select a player instance to control.